JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(GNED 08) Understanding the Self/Syllabus.md

 - Introduced *Cartesian method* and invented *analytic geometry* (blame him for our suffering).
 - Asked himself "‘is there anything I can know with certainty?"
 - Which through math, he discovered **human mind has two powers:**
-	1. **Intuition**  or the ability to apprehend direction of certain truths and,
+	1. **Intuition**  or the ability to apprehend direction of certain truths
 	2. **Deduction** or the power to discover what is known by progressing in an orderly way from what is already known.
 Truths are arrived at using a step by step process.
 - Descartes believed that reasoning could produce absolute truths about nature, existence, morality and God.
 - The truths that can be discovered are a priori.